 If you have active tooth decay or gum disease, your Dr. Hoard will talk to you about changing your brushing or flossing habits.
 In severe cases, he may recommend antibiotics or other dental treatments.

 Your mouth is the gateway to your body.
 Gum disease can contribute to a number of health problems including heart disease, diabetes and pregnancy related complications.
 Don’t sacrifice your dental health.
-Contact us today to schedule your consultation with Dr. Hoard.
+Contact our dentist in New Bern NC today to schedule your consultation for an initial dental exam.